Baby Trend Expedition Double Review

 The frame on the Expedition is solid, but it looks flimsy and cheap.
 It has a lot of plastic components, and there is flex.
 The overall fit and finish are on the flimsy side.
 The tires are pneumatic rubber, and the wheels are spoked.
 The wheels are described as bicycle wheels, which sounds impressive, but we had trouble with the wheels and the rubber staying on.
 All the wheels had trouble with the rubber falling off at one point or another.
 The tubes are fine, and they didn't go flat, but it was a hassle and annoying.
 We suspect the average parent won't know how to fix this and might end up at a bike shop paying money.

-The handlebar is stationary and smaller diameter which is never a good thing for something you may need to hold for a longer duration.
+The handlebar is stationary and has a smaller diameter which is never a good thing for something you may need to hold for a longer duration.
 It has a rubber cover, which we don't like as much as foam for comfort and heat reasons.
 There is a divide in the handlebar with a plastic portion that sits on the ground when it folds and stands.
 This means it is challenging to push with one hand.

 There is no suspension which is a shame for a jogging/all-terrain stroller, and we think short-sighted.
 However, we can almost forgive this for the price, given that the tires are rubber, and the sling-style seats should make the ride somewhat more comfortable.